Written by Karen Selby, RN | Medically Reviewed By Dr. Marcelo DaSilva | Edited By Walter Pacheco | Last Update: July 8, 2024

 Surgical Consultation for Thoracoscopy

-A thoracoscopy requires a doctor to check if you are able to have it done.
-During the consultation, your surgeon will talk with you about the procedure and answer any questions or worries you may have.
+A thoracoscopy requires a doctor to check if you can have it done.
+During the consultation, your surgeon will discuss the procedure and answer any questions or worries.
 If there are any issues with your heart, you may need approval from a cardiologist.

 Patients will learn more about how to prepare for surgery, including whether they should stop taking certain medications or supplements.
-They will also learn about the recovery process and how long it may take to fully recover.
+They will also learn about the recovery process and how long it may take to recover fully.

 Recovery from a Thoracoscopy

-To help relieve pain, doctors will provide medicine orally, through an IV and through the chest tube.
-To prevent pneumonia, nurses and respiratory specialists will encourage you to perform coughing and breathing exercises.
+To help relieve pain, doctors will provide medicine orally or through an IV or chest tube.
+Nurses and respiratory specialists will encourage you to perform coughing and breathing exercises to prevent pneumonia.

 • Chest pain